-Cash is king: The best cash back credit cards for 2021
+Cash is king: The best cash back credit cards for 2021 - CNN Underscored

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

-The old saying “Cash is king” might never have been as true as it is right now.
-While many people like to use their credit card to earn travel points or miles that they can redeem for a once-in-a-lifetime trip, those plans are on hold for many at the moment thanks to the pandemic.
+The old saying “cash is king” has certainly proven itself to be more apt than ever over the last year.
+While many people still like to use their credit card to earn travel points or miles that they can redeem for a once-in-a-lifetime trip, credit cards that earn cash back have become a more popular option during the pandemic while travel is still at a lull.

-So, instead of sticking with a credit card that earns rewards for a vacation that isn’t happening in the near future, why not consider a credit card that earns you cash back almost instantly?
+So, if you’ve been using a credit card that earns rewards for a vacation that maybe isn’t happening for a little while longer, why not consider a card that earns you cash back almost instantly?
 Having money in your pocket today allows you to use that cash on anything you desire — or save it for the future.

-Interested?
-Then check out our list of the best cash back credit cards to decide which one will best fit your needs.
+Sound interesting?
+Then check out our list of the best cash back credit cards to decide which one can best fit your needs.

 The best cash back credit cards of 2021